alagafonov/subscribehr-docs/sharpi_architecture.rst

 Map action will receive an input perform data transformation based on mappings specified and return transformed data structure.

-Conside the following example which is a sample output from another operation.
+Consider the following example which is a sample output from another operation.

 .. code-block:: json